Tarver, Georgia

 Tarver is an extinct town in Echols County, in the U.S. state of Georgia.
 The GNIS classifies it as a populated place.

 History

 The Georgia General Assembly incorporated Tarver as a town in 1887.
 The town's municipal charter officially was repealed in 1995.

+The site of Tarver is along Georgia State Route 94 and the intersections with New Barnes Road and Will Rewis Road east of Statenville.
+The former right-of-way for the Atlantic Coast Line Railroad DuPont—Lakeland Line ran between the two intersections.